Middle East flight updates: International airlines extend suspensions | The National

 Low-cost Omani carrier SalamAir said several of its flights have been affected by regional airspace closures.

-Flights to and from Kuwait City, Sharjah, Doha and Dammam are suspended until March 31, while services to and from Iraq, Lebanon and Iran are suspended until April 30.
+Flights to and from Kuwait City, Sharjah and Doha are suspended until April 15, while services to and from Iraq, Lebanon and Iran are suspended until April 30.

-The airline has increased daily flights between Muscat and Fujairah until March 31 owing to increased travel demand.
-The services depart Muscat at 8.30am and 3.35pm, with return flights from Fujairah at 9.55am and 5pm.

-SalamAir also said additional services to Cairo will operate until March 27.

-The airline added that it is to provide ticket sales services at several land border crossings between the UAE and Oman, in partnership with travel platform Godoba.
+The airline added that it will provide ticket sales services at several land border crossings between the UAE and Oman, in partnership with travel platform Godoba.
 SalamAir tickets can be purchased at the Khatm Al Shakla, Hafeet, Al Wajajah and Khatmat Malaha border crossings.

 Gulf Air